nio-blocks/state/README.md

 Output
 ------
-When *state* is True, all signals are output
+When *state* is True, signals are output

 When *state* is False, no signals are output